AleRaho/KGE-2022-Metadata-Project/README.md

 **Authors:** Pelagalli Camilla and Raho Alessandro Salvatore.

-This project was created for the 2022/2023 Knowledge Graph Engineering class of Prof. Fausto Giunchiglia at UniTn.
+This project resulted from the 2022/2023 Knowledge Graph Engineering class of Prof. Fausto Giunchiglia at UniTn.

 ### Purpose and Domain of Interest
 Our project context is an Open Data environment, where anyone is free to use, re-use or